 Had a physio appointment a few days ago - she is a specialist in bowels, bladder & sexual function.
 This was brilliant - I learned loads.
 Also, she gave me various pelvic floor exercises to do, and I’m doing them.
 It’s tiring on my abdomen.

 I am still pretty much continent, with just the occasional dribble.
-The physio told me to teach my bladder to fill properly by only going for a wee when I actually need to go.
+The physio told me to teach my bladder to fill properly by only going for a wee when I actually need to go - she said to aim for every 3 hours or so during the daytime.
 Last night I slept 7.5 hours uninterrupted by my bladder - for the first time in a long time - brilliant!!

 I’m currently only getting the faintest beginning of erections, though everyone told me this is normal & to be patient.
-I can orgasm - which without ejaculate or an erection this is somewhat weird.
-The physio recommended sexual activity, to help restore the neural pathways.
+The physio recommended sexual activity, to help restore the neural pathways of erection.